The Unavoidable Imperative: Balancing Innovation with Responsible AI

 Key Features of Data Mesh

 • Decentralized Architecture: As we know, there is no centralized architecture in Data Mesh.
 Each domain is responsible for its own functionality without any interception of any other domain.
-This also reduces the load off the central team.
+This also reduces the load on the central team.

-• Federated Governance: Though each domain is responsible for its operation and output, it must adhere to governance architecture.
+• Federated Governance: Though each domain is responsible for its operation and output, it must adhere to the governance architecture.
 This is done to ensure interoperability.

 Key Differences Between Data Lakehouse and Data Mesh